Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Numerical results

 \subsubsection{The superiority of bi-level model in the delivery fee savings of customers}

-As shown in Fig.\ref{Performance-TF-DeliveryFee}, the highest value of average delivery fee reductions of customers has exceeded $25\%$, which demonstrates the power of BVRP in the delivery fee reductions.
-In addition, the value of average delivery fee reductions becomes larger as the increase of the value of $\gamma$.
+As shown in Fig.~\ref{Performance-TF-DeliveryFee}, the highest value of average delivery fee reductions of customers has exceeded $25\%$, which demonstrates the power of BVRP in the delivery fee reductions.
+In addition, the value of average delivery fee reductions becomes larger with the increase of $\gamma$.
 The reason has been clarified in above subsection.